Unity software. H. Uzunkaya, Designer (2019).

 In 2013, the camp site was converted into a recreation park by local Latvian authorities holding jurisdiction over the land.
 No signage was installed to recognize the location of the Jungfernhof concentration camp within the park, or to note that a missing mass grave still existed on the grounds of the camp site.

-While a large welcoming sign includes one sentence obliquely referencing the camp, many omissions were troubling, such as a failure to identify the Jungfernhof concentration camp by its German name, and the absence of clear language regarding “victim”, “murder”, “massacre”, or “slave laborer,” that would be used to accurately portray the camp’s history as a site of murder and brutality for those imprisoned there.
+While a large welcoming sign includes one sentence obliquely referencing the camp, the short description failed to portray the camp’s history as a site of murder and brutality for those imprisoned there.

-Nazi deportations lists providing a complete record of the five transports destined for Jungfernhof are readily available in multiple archives: the Arolsen Archives, the United States Holocaust Memorial Museum, and Yad Vashem Archives;
+• Nazi deportations lists provided a complete record of the five transports destined for Jungfernhof are readily available in multiple archives: the Arolsen Archives, the United States Holocaust Memorial Museum, and Yad Vashem Archives;

-Numerous video interviews with survivors can be found in the USC Shoah Foundation archives, in Yad Vashem’s archives and are posted on Youtube;
+• Numerous video interviews with survivors are included in the USC Shoah Foundation archives, in Yad Vashem’s archives and are posted on Youtube;